kirtan-226/transparent-user-profiling/README.md

 Category-based news browsing
 Responsive design with custom CSS

+Selecting the "general" category in the preferences will display news from all available categories.
+The "General News" section in the app shows a mix of articles spanning each category when this option is chosen.

 Additional Information

 The app uses the News API (https://newsapi.org/) to fetch news data.
 You'll need to register for a free API key.